 GCSE maths is now a mandatory requirement for many Higher Education courses.

-Examinationentry is dependent on work done throughout the year and the result of tests done in December and April; attendance of 85% is also a requirement for exam entry.
+Examination entry is dependent on work done throughout the year and the results of tests done in December and April; attendance of 85% is also a requirement for exam entry.
 The examinations take place in May/June.
 The exam board is Edexcel and the specification is linear.